 The entity was established in 2004 with the aim of defending the rights of patients, their families, caregivers or volunteers.
 In this meeting, in addition to the objectives and activities of the entity, Malnutrition Related to Disease (DRE) was treated; a health problem of high prevalence and high costs.
 It affects some 30 million people in Europe and entails an associated cost of around 170,000 million Euros per year.

 Later on, Queen received audience from the Federation of Deafblind Associations of Spain created in 2012 with the objectives of representing and defending the rights and interests before the Administrations and other public institutions and deprived of deafblind people.

-They informed Her Majesty the Queen about her objectives and activities, as well as the Helen Keller World Conference and the General Assembly of the World Federation of the Deafblind, which will be held in Spain next June.
+They informed the Queen about her objectives and activities, as well as the Helen Keller World Conference and the General Assembly of the World Federation of the Deafblind, which will be held in Spain next June.

 She wore Hugo Boss taupe culottes with knotted belt detail at the waist.

 Letizia paired the outfit with a white silky pleated blouse.
 The label of the blouse is unknown.